 Michaelmas and Upulu Reefs are National Parks protected under the World Heritage Listing.
 As a result, they are pretty well looked after, besides the threat of coral bleaching due to climate change.

 The reef was initially named Oyster Cay in 1849 but was later renamed when it was used by the beche-de-mar (sea cucumber) industry.
 It was recognized as an official National Park in 1975.

 The small stretch of sand is located at the tip of Michaelmas Reef, which itself stretches for many kilometers further north.

-The cay has little to no vegetation and resembled a sandbar with surrounding reef.
+The cay has little to no vegetation and resembles a sandbar with surrounding reef.
 There is no overnight camping at Michaelmas Cay, since the site is an important nesting place for birds.
-Furthermore, you can only walk on the sand cay inside the roped area, and only between 9:30 AM and 3:30 PM.
+Furthermore, you can only walk on the sand cay inside the roped area, and only between 9:30 am and 3:30 pm.

 Snorkeling at Michaelmas Cay

 The main attraction at Michaelmas Cay and the rest of the outer reef is the incredible snorkeling and diving.
 This was the main reason why I made the trip out here, and it didn't disappoint!